byui-cse/cse351-student-version/lesson_01/canvas/prepare.md

 **How Locks Work:**

+#### acquire()
-1.  **Acquire:** Before entering a critical section, a thread attempts to *acquire* the lock.
+Before entering a critical section, a thread attempts to *acquire* the lock.
 *   If the lock is *unlocked* (not held by any other thread), the requesting thread acquires the lock and proceeds into the critical section.
 The lock is now considered *locked*.
 *   If the lock is *locked* (already held by another thread), the requesting thread *blocks* (waits) until the lock becomes available.

+#### release()
-2.  **Release:** After completing the critical section, the thread that holds the lock *releases* it.
+- After completing the critical section, the thread that holds the lock *releases* it.
 This makes the lock available for other waiting threads to acquire.

 Think of a lock like a single-occupancy restroom.
 Only one person (thread) can be inside (critical section) at a time.
 The person locks the door (acquires the lock) when they enter and unlocks the door (releases the lock) when they leave.
 Anyone else who wants to use the restroom must wait until the door is unlocked.